CooperstoneLab/apple/Pt3_mGWAS_Results_Processing_and_Visualization.md

 SNP-feature associations were filtered for significance with -log10(p) threshold.
-For LC-MS (+) and (-) data sets, a threshold of greater than or equal to 4 (P \< .0001) was used for the progeny results and greater than or equal to 5 (P \< .00001) for the pedigree and diverse results.
+For LC-MS (+) and (-) data sets, a threshold of greater than or equal to 4 (P &lt; .0001) was used for the progeny results and greater than or equal to 5 (P &lt; .00001) for the pedigree and diverse results.
 A greater than or equal to 4 filter was used for each of three populations of NMR analyses due to the fewer comparisons relative to the LC-MS data sets.
 Values were not subjected to a multiple test correction, but significance thresholds displayed on all Manhattan plots constructed below correspond to p = .05 with a false discovery rate (FDR) correction for that feature.

 ### LCMS(+)